6 Best Toronto Argonauts Players of All Time, Ranked

 Although Flutie only played two seasons for the Argonauts, in 1996 and 1997, he had a massive impact on the organization.

-In those two seasons, he completed 864 passes for 11,225 yards, a 64% completion rate, and 76 passing touchdowns, among the top five in franchise history.
+In those two seasons, he completed 864 passes for 11,225 yards and 76 passing touchdowns.
+These are all inside the top five in franchise history.

 In addition to these numbers, Flutie and the Argonauts won the Grey Cup during his starting seasons.
 He was the MVP in both wins.
 The Argonauts scored 43 points or more in each of their wins.